Assad Kotaite: Career

 Returning to Lebanon in 1953, Kotaite accepted the post of Chief of Legal Services for International Agreements and External Relations at the Lebanese Directorate of Civil Aviation.
 In 1956, he became Lebanese Representative to the ICAO Council, serving until 1962.
 From 1963 to 1964, he served as Chief of Administrative Services for the Lebanese Directorate-General of Transport.
 In 1965, he was reappointed as Lebanese Representative to the ICAO Council serving until his appointment as the fifth Secretary-General of the ICAO in 1970 and served in that post until his appointment as ICAO Council President.
 From 1976 to 2006, he served as President of the ICAO Council.
-He was succeeded in that post by Roberto Kobeh González.
+He was succeeded as Council President by Roberto Kobeh González.

 After retiring from active service with the ICAO, Kotaite established the Assad Kotaite Graduate and Postdoctoral Fellowship Fund.
 This scholarship programme acknowledges the importance of assistance and cooperation in the field of specialized aviation training, with the objective of advancing the safety and development of civil aviation by strengthening the capabilities of national civil aviation personnel.